wuxc/pywin32doc/md/servicemanager.md

   - [PumpWaitingMessages](servicemanager.md#servicemanagerpumpwaitingmessages)

-    Pumps waiting window messages for the service.&nbsp;
+    Pumps waiting window messages for the service\.&nbsp;

   - [Debugging](servicemanager.md#servicemanagerdebugging)

-    Indicates if the service is running in debug mode.&nbsp;
+    Indicates if the service is running in debug mode\.&nbsp;

   - [StartServiceCtrlDispatcher](servicemanager.md#servicemanagerstartservicectrldispatcher)

-    Starts the service by calling the win32 StartServiceCtrlDispatcher function.&nbsp;
+    Starts the service by calling the win32 StartServiceCtrlDispatcher function\.&nbsp;

   - [Initialize](servicemanager.md#servicemanagerinitialize)